paulcartier/hammr/documentation/en/source/pages/command-line/image.rst

 ``info`` sub-command
 ~~~~~~~~~~~~~~~~~~~~

-Displays general, build and publish information about a machine image.
+Displays detailed information about a machine image.
 The options are:

-	* ``--id`` (mandatory): the ID of the machine image
+	* ``--id`` (mandatory): the ID of the machine image to retrieve

 ``list`` sub-command
 ~~~~~~~~~~~~~~~~~~~~